zoriya/blog/content/blogs/transcoder/index.md

 So how should we fix that?
 The obvious idea is to start the new encode directly at the requested segment so users don't have to wait.
 While the idea is pretty simple, actually implementing it is a lot harder.
 First of all, you want to start the transcode at a specific segment but you don't know the start time in seconds of that segment.
 And even if we knew the start time of the segment, we can't simply remove previous segments from the index.m3u8 file.
 Its illegal to do so and the player would not be able to seek before in the video.

-In truth, HLS has another rule: each variants needs to have the same segments as the others.
+In truth, I also skipped over an important rule of HLS that we break with current appreach: each variants needs to have the same segments as the others.
 I'll steel a diagram from a twitch's blog:

 ![twitch image]

 To specify segments length we can either use `-segment_time` to specify a single length for all segments or we can use `-segment_times` and specify an array of length with one value per segment.
 That's great and you might think this solves the issue but the main constraints of segment has yet to come: Segments needs to start by a keyframe.

+## Keyframes

 What's a keyframe you might ask: it's an independent frame (I-frame) in a video stream.
 Think of it has an image.
 Video frames can either be independent (keyframes) or dependant on a keyframe.
-A dependant keyframe does not store the whole image but the differences relative to another keyframe (a keyframe before for a B-frame and a keyframe after for a P-frame)
+A dependant frame does not store the whole image but the differences relative to a keyframe (a keyframe before for a B-frame and a keyframe after for a P-frame)

 ![i frame graph]